 Images retrieved 26 Mar.
 2020.

 The nude figure in art has undergone a profound transformation in Western culture over thousands of years.
-In very ancient times when the Mother religions were predominant (10,000-1000 BCE), many figurines--sometimes called Venus figurines--were made.
-Sometimes they depicted female goddesses, but more often they were small, short, and pointed at the bottom so they could be pushed into the soil to increase the Goddess energy of gardens and fields for greater fertility or placed in a home where a woman hoped to become pregnant.
+In very ancient times when the Mother religions were predominant (10,000-1000 BCE), many figurines--sometimes called Venus figures--were made.
+Sometimes they depicted female goddesses, but more often they were depictions of nude women, often very heavy; the figurines themselves were small, squat, and pointed at the bottom so they could be pushed into the soil.
+This, people believed, helped increase the Goddess energy of gardens and fields for greater fertility.
+Sometimes they were placed in a home where a woman hoped to become pregnant.
 These practical art sculptures usually were of female images of pregnant and/or well-fed women--in short, women who were successful in having children and in growing plants.

 However, when the Western religions of the Father and multiple other gods in heaven (for example, Zeus, Odin, Osiris, Ra, Baʿal, Mithra, et al., 3000 BCE-500 CE) came into existence, gradually nudes in art became the province of males, especially in early Greece and Rome.
 In these times of the Father religions, women were less often shown nude in art because they were not considered as powerful or as attractive as men.
 The male nude figure was a very important idea in Greek and Roman art because it showed the physical prowess--the musculature, the heroic face, the warrior stance--of powerful males.
-Men in those times often were nude, or almost so, in athletics--such as the early Greek Olympics--and even sometimes in combat.
+Men in those times often were nude, or in all but a binding to protect their genitals, in athletics--such as the early Greek Olympics--and even sometimes in combat.
 The photo above is of an early example of the heroic age of male nudes, depicting the idealized body of an Egyptian male.